20th April 2025

 SJSP’s mini Pilgrimage to Lourdes this Summer.

 Four nights 3rd-7th June, £650 sharing, £749 single.
 Forms available from FrP and Deacon D now if anyone would like to come along!
-Our Lady of Lourdes, Pray for us.
+If you have a form, please return deposits and forms to FrP or Deacon D. Our Lady of Lourdes, Pray for us.

 Dates for the Diary, Upcoming SJSP Social Events: